akazukin5151/approportionment/README.md

 ### WebUI

-- Performance of colormap ND: UI freezes on plot
 - Interactive legend:
     - hover on main plot highlights the relevant row/point in the legend
     - for colormap ND: arbitrary rotation should also be by moving party dots